DigitalCrafts-September-2016-Cohort/the_a_team2/README.md

 * Turn-by-turn directions, map view as well as list view
 * User-generated location with map points
 * List of all points of interest along route to gate destination
-* Deploy as a web app as well as on Ionic
+* Deploy as a web app as well as native app for Iphone and Android using the Ionic framework

 ##Github Link:
 [AirNav](https://github.com/DigitalCrafts-September-2016-Cohort/the_a_team2.git)

 ##Team Members & Roles:
 **Click on each member's name to see their GitHub profile** All team members are students in the [Digital Crafts](https://digitalcrafts.com) September 2016 cohort.
-This project was initially completed as the second project for that curriculum and utilized the SCRUM development process and philosophy.
+This project was initially completed as the second project for that curriculum and utilized the SCRUM agile development methodology.
 Paired and mob programming were the focus in the initial and final stages, while mid- and late-stage work was primarily completed through individual but coordinated and co-located programming.

 ####The A Team
 * [Jesslyn Landgren](https://github.com/jesslynlandgren/)